 Travel expenses include the following:

-Home office.
-You can deduct expenses incurred while traveling between your home and workplace, if your home is your principal place of business for the same trade or business.
-(In this situation, it is irrelevant whether the workplace is temporary or full-time.)
+You can deduct home office expenses incurred while traveling between your home and workplace, but only if your home is your principal place of business for the same trade or business.
+(In this situation, it is irrelevant whether the workplace is temporary or full-time).

-Meals and entertainment.
-You may deduct entertainment expenses (including entertainment-related meals) only if they are directly related to the active conduct of your trade or business.
+Meals and entertainment - You can deduct entertainment expenses (including entertainment-related meals) only if they are directly related to the active conduct of your trade or business.
 However, the expense only needs to be associated with the active conduct of your trade or business if it directly precedes or follows a substantial and bona fide business-related discussion.

 You can deduct only 50% of your business-related meal and entertainment expenses unless the expenses meet certain exceptions.
 You apply this 50% limit before you apply the 2%-of-adjusted-gross-income limit.